MikeShepard/SQLPSX/readme.txt

             Returns a custom object with the Server name and version number Get-SqlPort
-            Uses SQL-DMO to return the port number of the specified SQL Server ConvertTo-ExtendedPropertyXML
+            Uses SQL-DMO to return the port number of the specified SQL Server Get-Sql
-            Helper function returns XML representation of the Extended Properties of a SMO object Get-Sql
             Uses WMI to list all of the SQL Server related services running on the specified computer along with the service state and service account
-        ConvertTo-StatisticColumnXML
-            Helper function returns XML representation of the Statistic Columns of a SMO Statistic object ConvertTo-IndexedColumnXML
-            Helper function returns XML representation of the Indexed Columns of a SMO Index object Invoke-SqlBackup (Database,Log)
+        Invoke-SqlBackup (Database,Log)
             Performs a SQL Backup
         Invoke-SqlRestore (Database, Log)